 If you have been injured in a hit and run accident, a GJEL hit and run attorney can help you recover your losses.
 Our award-winning California hit and run law team will provide you with a free review of your claim and help you through every step of the process from filing a claim to settlement or trial.

 GJEL Accident Attorneys are California Hit and Run Attorneys with a 99% success rate.
 If you were hit where a driver left the scene of an accident you may be entitled to compensation.

-If you are injured through the fault of a hit and run driver, although you may not realize it, you are probably entitled to recover money damages for your injuries or for the death of a loved one.
+If you are injured through the fault of a hit and run driver, although you may not realize it, you are probably entitled to recover monetary damages for your injuries or for the death of a loved one.

-These money damages include compensation for medical bills and lost wages, as well as pain and suffering.
+These monetary damages include compensation for medical bills and lost wages, as well as pain and suffering.
 This type of recovery is under a section of the typical California auto insurance policy and is called uninsured motorist coverage (also known as UM).
 We have helped hundreds of California residents obtain awards under the uninsured motorist law.

 Awards & Distinctions

 We Are An Award Winning California Hit & Run Accident Injury Law Firm

 What to Do in Case of a Hit and Run